AdeebaRafi/EEG_Classification_BCI/README.md

 I experimented with several models and compared their performance:

-CNN + LSTM – A combination of convolutional and recurrent networks.
+CNN + LSTM: A combination of convolutional and recurrent networks.

-GRU Models – GRU (Gated Recurrent Unit) networks for sequence learning.
+GRU Models: GRU (Gated Recurrent Unit) networks for sequence learning.

 Fast BiGRU + CNN (Best Model)